teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 A utility patent protects *functional* aspects of an invention, while a design patent protects new *nonfunctional designs*.
 As the [statute](http://www.law.cornell.edu/uscode/text/35/171) puts it, any "new, original and ornamental design for an article of manufacture" may be granted a 15 year design patent.

 Design patent applications are cheaper and faster than utility patent applications.
-A design patent application costs about $3-4,000 (total) and takes about a year to issue.
+A design patent application costs about $2-4,000 (total) and takes about a year to issue.
 A utility patent application costs between $8,000-20,000 (total) and lingers in the Patent Office for around 3 years before being issued as a patent.

 To distinguish between a utility patent and a design patent, look at the patent number.
-If it starts with the letter "D" or “USD”, its a design patent.
+If it starts with the letter "D" or “USD”, it's a design patent.
 The design patent document is generally much shorter than a utility patent document.
 Design patents have a page or two of text followed by several drawings.
-Utility patents are bloated with long-winded written descriptions.
+Utility patents are bloated with long-winded written descriptions of technology and prior art.

+Many designs can be protected by other design patents and utility patents.
+For example, this Eames Chair was patented as both a design patent and utility patent:

+src="/images/design-patent/eames-chair-design-and-utility-patent-1947.png" class="translucent">

-Interactive UI design elements can be protected with by both utility patents and design patents.
+Likewise, interactive UI design elements can be protected by both utility patents and design patents.
 For example, [pull-to-refresh](https://www.google.com/patents/US8448084) is a utility patent.
 As is Apple’s [pinch-to-zoom](http://www.google.com/patents/US7469381) patent.

 ### Copyright vs. Design Patents